 The making of this book involved engaging with a vulnerable group, and we believe that it is possible to work with such groups without stigmatising them.
-Contrary to the idea of “problem groups” these parts of society have real, popular design knowledges that are to be explored and celebrated.
-We think that creativity can be fundamental to how public policy is designed and implemented and that by using design-thinking to do that is a true knowledge tool for discovering the potential of citizens and their situations.
+Contrary to the idea of “problem groups” these parts of society have real, popular design knowledge that should be explored and celebrated.
+We think that creativity can be fundamental to how public policy is designed and implemented… and that by using design-thinking to understand the situation and treat it a true knowledge tool for discovering the potential of citizens and their situations.

-The construction of this research is based on a foundation of in-depth ethnographic research, involving an active sensitivity in it’s approach to a community that lives on the edges.
-The result of such an approach are findings that reflect not only a curiosity with design and functionality, but a deeper understanding and contemplation of the culture of self-made living, that it is by no means the easiest lifestyle, but it is one that affords its own degrees of enjoyment and quality.
-Furthermore, such an empathic approach brings the designer and their tools closer to the individuals that are rarely considered designers, yet by co-design each party can produce a fruitful knowledge exchange: in order to create a shared future it is essential to co-operate with those whose future it will be.
+The construction of this research is based on a foundation of in-depth ethnographic research, involving an active sensitivity in it’s approach to a community that live on the fringe.
+The results of such an approach are findings that reflect not only a curiosity with design and functionality, but a deeper understanding and contemplation of the culture of self-made living.
+That this way of life is by no means the easiest lifestyle, but it is one that affords its own degree of enjoyment and quality.
+Furthermore, an empathic approach brings the designer and their tools closer to individuals that are rarely considered designers, yet by co-design each party can benefit from fruitful knowledge exchange: in order to create a shared future it is essential to co-operate with those whose future it will be.

-William Davis is a PhD student at the Critical Studies in Architecture program at the University of California, Los Angeles, where he is a teaching associate and senior research associate at cityLAB UCLA.
+Will Davis is a PhD student at the Critical Studies in Architecture program at the University of California, Los Angeles, where he is a teaching associate and senior research associate at cityLAB UCLA.
 His research focuses on the emergence of mili

 http://williamdavis.eu

-Will, please check your bio… might be you can give us a longer version

 02// Guided Tour _ Where are the self-built communities?